pnv2003/PlantCare/README.md

 - [Transfer Learning with PyTorch](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html)

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is currently not licensed.
+In the meantime, feel free to explore, modify, and use the code for educational purposes.

 ## Acknowledgments
 - The creators of the PlantVillage dataset for their valuable contributions to plant disease research.